How to Become an Acupuncturist

 How long does it take to become an acupuncturist?

 The program length to become an acupuncturist will vary with the school and program you choose.
-At NWHSU, completing the Master of Acupuncture program takes 8 trimesters (or 2⅔ years).
+At NWHSU, completing the Master of Acupuncture (MAc) takes 8 trimesters (or 2⅔ years).

-If you require greater flexibility, be sure to inquire if a program will work with you to design a schedule that fits your life.
-Programs such as NWHSU may offer full-time, part-time, and flexible schedules depending on your needs.
+If you require greater flexibility, be sure to inquire if program faculty will work with you to design a schedule that fits your life.
+Programs such as NWHSU’s may offer full-time, part-time, and flexible schedules depending on your needs.

 Note that some schools provide more than one program for acupuncture education.
-For example, NWHSU also provides a Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (D.Ac) program for more extensive training and education in Chinese medicine and related areas.
+For example, NWHSU also offers a Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM) for more extensive training.

 What courses do you take to become an acupuncturist?